-The service has a capable network of servers spread over 49 countries (some supporting P2P), more than you'll see with many providers.
+The service has a capable network of servers spread over 46 countries (some supporting P2P), more than you'll see with many providers, and with some not-so-common locations, too: Chile, Colombia, Iceland, Israel, Malaysia, Russia, UAE, Ukraine and more (see the full list and their current status here).

 A wide range of apps covers you on Windows, Mac, iOS and Android.
 Chrome, Opera and Firefox extensions are available, you can manually set up the service on other platforms, and there's support for connecting up to five devices simultaneously.